 The limits identified in legislation take precedence over any other levels outlined in the following guidance documents.

 These two documents should be used for various foods not covered in standard 1.6.1 or specific food product legislation.

 2. Chapter four of the "Microbiological Reference Criteria for Food" should be used.
-This also outlines a summary of actions to be taken by industry when food samples are found to be positive for Listeria monocytogenes.

 The documents in this section are not part of legislation.
 However, when no standard exists in law, food businesses may use these guidance limits to help verify the microbiological safety of a manufacturing process or the safety of the food.